 Killing Off An On-Line Influencer

 We have achieved the deepest sense of relief by setting down this Tastemaker role.
-We loved killing off @e.b.woodward too - we maketh therefore we taketh away.
+We loved killing off @e.b.woodward The Tastemakers and repurposing the account for our own private brand and business endeavors - we maketh therefore we taketh away.
 Who doesn't love a good mic drop at the top?
-The only thing we feel bad about is making Erin's mom cry for shutting down the profile.
+The only thing we feel bad about is making Erin's mom cry for shutting down the profile and removing so many connections.
 Actually a few people cried over this - once again we found ourselves utterly astounded.
 How can someone get so wrapped up in a stranger's life?
 How is that even possible?
 We'll never understand.
 Our closure came with toasting each other and hugging Pamela in London last weekend.

 A Reason To Keep Blogging?